Keto Beef Stew

 Chunky keto beef stew with big chunks of daikon radish instead of potatoes.
 Beef, carrot, green beans and parsley are in the soup broth too.

-• Substitute the apple cider vinegar with a splash of red wine vinegar at the end of cooking to balance the richness.
+• Swap the apple cider vinegar for a splash of red wine vinegar at the end of cooking to cut through the richness.

-To cook stew in the slow cooker from frozen: Thaw overnight and add to the crockpot in the morning.
-Cook as instructed above.
+Cook from frozen in the slow cooker: Thaw overnight in the fridge, then add to the crockpot in the morning and cook as normal.

 About the Author